Ambulance & Emergency Medicine Coding

-- Few certified coders have the extensive ambulance coding experience and specialty knowledge possessed by The Coding Network’s staff of ambulance coding experts.
+- Few certified coders have the extensive ambulance coding experience and specialty knowledge possessed by The Coding Network’s ambulance coding experts.

 - With OIG and RAC auditors targeting ambulance services, there is no such thing as “a second chance” after submitting Medicare and insurance claims.
 They must be accurate the first time.
 The legal and financial risks of upcoding or undervaluation are enormous.